Reservations or timed entry are not needed for entry into Colorado National Monument. Reservations are recommended for the Saddlehorn Campground.

 Upon arrival, stop by the visitor center for current information on everything from road conditions to hiking trails, camping, and ranger-led programs.
 Rangers and volunteers are available to answer questions, give out Junior Ranger booklets, and provide information regarding all aspects of safely visiting Colorado National Monument.

 The Colorado National Monument Association operates a bookstore in the park visitor center.
 Water, sunscreen, and hats are available, along with a wide selection of books, maps and gift items.
+You can also purchase from their online store.

 Other services are readily available in the adjacent communities of Grand Junction and Fruita.
 Visit the Grand Junction Visitor and Convention Bureau and the City Of Fruita for more information.